 Not all blade teeth are shaped the same, and that design directly impacts your results.
 For balding clippers, you want a blade that cuts as close to the skin as possible, safely and cleanly.
 Many barbers love a stagger-tooth blade, which features alternating long and short teeth.
 This design is brilliant for blending and creating seamless fades because it diffuses the line of demarcation as you cut.
 Standard tooth blades are excellent for bulk removal, but for the detailed work of a skin fade, the specific tooth geometry makes a huge difference.
 When shopping, look at the product descriptions to see if they mention features like a stagger-tooth design, as it’s a good sign the blade is built for precision work.

-Find a Blade That Stays Cool and Lasts
+Choosing a Blade That's Cool and Durable

 There’s nothing worse than a blade that gets scorching hot midway through a cut.
 It’s uncomfortable for your client and a sign of friction and wear.
 A blade’s ability to stay cool is often tied to its material and quality.
 High-quality materials and coatings are designed for long-lasting performance and better heat dissipation.
 Ceramic blades, for example, generate much less heat than their metal counterparts.
 A durable design also means the blade can withstand the daily grind of a busy barbershop without dulling or breaking.
 Investing in well-made tools from trusted brands like Andis ensures you get equipment built for longevity.